crockrocks/BUD/README.md

 ## Getting Started
 To get started with BUD, simply [download](https://drive.google.com/file/d/1wfNMa46LAt0QKpzMUpB5grspRBdPck3v/view?usp=sharing) and install the application.
 Follow the on-screen instructions to set up your preferences and start interacting with your favorite characters.

+Currently research is being pursued on emtional LLMs to make it better.